Getting around Malaga

 City buses

-The main means of transport in Málaga, at least the part where most of the tourist sights are, are the buses of the EMT Málaga transport company.
-These ply the streets of the city on around 30 routes, usually running once every 15 minutes.
+The main means of transport in Málaga, at least the part with the most tourist sights, are the buses of the transport company EMT Málaga.
+These ply the streets of the city on around 30 routes, which usually run once every 15 minutes.
 However, there are usually several lines running together, so the resulting interval is much shorter.

 During the day the buses run from about 6:00 am to midnight, at night they are replaced by special night lines, always marked with the letter "N", which run on 5 lines at 30 minute intervals.